flemk/ModelReconstruction/misc/docs/presentation_01.md

 ## 2 Whats still to do
 Or what we should discuss now

-- Correctness of transfer function
+- Correctness of transform function

-    --> It may be incorrect: s. artifacts and index errors
+    --> It may be incorrect: s. artifacts and index errors.
+But these seem to decrease with increasing bins.

+    --> On Lorenz attractor it works perfectly fine, when it comes to the non-noised. when it's noised the function iis misbehaving.

 - n-dimensional implementation